Apply to the Alt Protein Project

 • Facilitating discussions with students and researchers about the challenges and opportunities around alternative proteins

-And more!
 Check out our student resource hub for more information on the key responsibilities and opportunities associated with running a student group.

 How will GFI support you?

 We don’t expect organizers to spend much time trying to perfect their answers.
 Instead, just give us your quick and thoughtful responses.
+Applications can look very different depending on whether they come from a university with a pre-existing alternative protein ecosystem or one where the student leaders would be the first to bring alternative proteins to campus.
+Both types of applications can be successful!

-Applications are due by 11:59 pm GMT on March 29, 2024.
 Groups may be asked to participate in a brief, 30-minute interview.
 Groups we select will be required to complete a training program in June and July before they are formally accepted into the Alt Protein Project.

 If you have any questions, ask the Alt Protein Project team at altproteinproject@gfi.org.
 We look forward to receiving your application!

-NOTE: We recognize that our requirement for applications to be written in English means that many students may be writing in a non-native language.
+We recognize that our requirement for applications to be written in English means that many students may be writing in a non-native language.
 This will be taken into consideration when we are evaluating the applications, and we will not penalize applicants who may be writing in a second or third language.

 Illustrated icon showing speech bubble and play icon